cloudflare/templates/worker-typescript/README.md

-# 👷 `cf-worker-typescript-template` Hello World
+# ʕ •́؈•̀) `cf-worker-typescript-template`

-A template for kick starting a Typescript Cloudflare worker project.
+A batteries included template for kick starting a TypeScript Cloudflare worker project.

 ## Getting Started